What Is Kansas’s Dog Bite Rule?

 What Compensation Can You Collect in a Dog Bite Case?

 Animal attack victims may be eligible for compensation for their injuries and losses.
-The following damages often qualify for financial recovery from the liable party:
+Handling a dog bite injury can be challenging, but victims can seek compensation for the following damages from the liable party:

 • Attorney fees